danstocker-legacy/sntls/README.md

 Currently available:

 - `sntls.OrderedList`: For manipulating order-retaining lists of numbers and strings.
+- `sntls.OrderedStringList`: Same as `OrderedList` but with extra string-specific functionality.
 - `sntls.Dictionary`: For managing dictionaries and lookups.
 - `sntls.Collection`: Offers a way of handling multiple objects as if they were single objects of the same kind.
 - `sntls.JournalingCollection`: Collection that records changes.